How to Get Rid of Carpet Beetles

 Fogging

-While more of a last resort (or a product of laziness), foggers can make short work of carpet beetles and many other household pests.
+While more of a last resort (or a product of laziness), insect foggers can make short work of carpet beetles and many other household pests.
 Before purchasing, be sure the fogger will work against carpet beetles and is a non-residue formula.

 The latter is important because it’s annoying to scrub an entire room down and everything in it before people can enter.